bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 PR is welcome, basically.
 The overall user experience is already pretty good.
 Let's make it better.
-Right now, there's a few one-click installers that do work that will spin up a node and a Datum gateway, and you're off to the races.
+Right now, there's a few one-click installers that do work that will spin up a node and a DATUM gateway, and you're off to the races.
 Let's make that better.
 There's no reason not to.
 So the goal is decentralized mining as much as we possibly can.